bogdanparvu18/msc-graduate-project/README.md

 The purpose of this phase is to build a post-model interpretation engine that receives the structured output from the medical MMVQA model and converts it into a safer, cleaner, finding-level interpretation.
 We don't train or fine tune the model again but at this stage it happens more reasoning, normalization, and interpretation layer after the model output.
 We produce a separated findin interpretation object of [this JSON format](output_p7.json).
 This object will not make a final clinical decision.
 Instead, it will provide a verified, conservative, evidence-aware interpretation that Phase 8 can use to assign a guarded decision-support label such as routine review, flag for clinician review, abstain due to poor visibility, or insufficient evidence.

 The interpretation engine validates the structured model output and check that all required fields are present.
 It then normalizes the predicted finding to the allowed Kvasir-Capsule label set, validate the broad clinical category, verify evidence references, interpret localization, summarize temporal behavior, and assess uncertainty.
 It also detects contradictions, such as a finding-category mismatch, unsupported localization claim, or a confident answer despite poor image quality.
-The summary uses conservative language such as “model-supported visual finding” or “possible visual finding” and will explicitly avoid final diagnosis, treatment recommendation, prognosis, or patient-specific claims.
+The summary uses conservative language such as “model-supported visual finding” or “possible visual finding” and explicitly avoids final diagnosis, treatment recommendation, prognosis, or patient-specific claims.

 For temporal capsule-endoscopy cases, the engine may also group repeated detections across adjacent frames into a finding episode.
 This allows the system to describe whether a finding appears only in the target frame, persists across neighboring frames, becomes clearer over time, or is uncertain due to motion or poor visibility.

 ---

-### Phase 8 — Guarded remediation recommendation
+### Phase 8 — Guarded Clinical Review Recommendation

+In this phase, the project builds a guarded clinical review recommendation layer.
+This layer receives the finding-level interpretation produced in Phase 7 and maps it to a safe, conservative review recommendation.
+The goal is not to make a final diagnosis, recommend treatment, predict prognosis, or replace a clinician.
+Instead, the system recommends how the visual artifact should be handled for clinician review.
+Phase 8 is the final safety layer before user-facing output and it should apply hard guardrails, like those below.

+Hard-stop conditions include:

+ - invalid model output
+ - unsupported finding outside allowed label set
+ - contradiction between finding and category
+ - localization claim without evidence
+ - high confidence despite poor visibility
+ - generated treatment recommendation
+ - generated patient-specific diagnosis
+ - unsupported cancer or disease claim

+A proposed output of this phase would be represented in [this JSON](output_p8.json).
+The output of this phase is a structured guarded recommendation object.
+This object includes the review recommendation, rationale, evidence basis, uncertainty status, human-review requirement, safety constraints, clinician-facing summary, and audit trail.
+Phase 8 is the last functional decision-support layer of the system, but it is not the final project phase.

+The guarded recommendation layer uses predefined safety rules, confidence thresholds, evidence-quality checks, uncertainty handling, and human-in-the-loop constraints.
+It assigns review labels such as `no_review_needed`, `routine_review`, `flag_for_clinician_review`, `abstain_due_to_poor_visibility`, or `insufficient_evidence`.
+Abnormal findings such as bleeding-related findings, vascular lesions, protruding lesions, and inflammatory or mucosal injuries may be flagged for clinician review when evidence quality and confidence are sufficient.
+Poor-visibility or ambiguous cases should trigger abstention or insufficient-evidence labels rather than forced answers.

 ## Implementation